dseguy/changedBehavior/behavior/ConstantInTrait.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/ConstantInTrait.html
 	:og:locale: en

 Trait can have constants in PHP 8.3 and later.
+Until that version, constants cannot be set in traits, and end with a compilation error.

 PHP code
 ________